 Hill's lawyer conveyed that the singer had already paid in excess of $970,000 to settle her tax responsibilities, and sought probation in lieu of hard time.
 She was facing up to three years in prison, so three months is not as bad as it could have been.

-The 37-year-old plead guilty to tax evasion last year for money made between 2005 and 2007, vaguely justifying that she was unable to pay because she was unable to work.
 At her sentence hearing this week, Hill stated that she had always intended to eventually pay her outstanding taxes and went on to say, "I needed to be able to earn so I could pay my taxes, without compromising the health and welfare of my children, and I was being denied that."
+Hill has six children, five with Bob Marley's son Rohan Marley.

-Indeed, the ex-Fugees singer had not released an official studio album since her lauded 1998 solo debut The Miseducation of Lauryn Hill, and had been working only sporadically since for over a decade amidst what appears to be a steady stream of controversy.
+Indeed, the ex-Fugees singer had not released an official studio album since her lauded 1998 solo debut The Miseducation of Lauryn Hill, and had been working only sporadically since for more than a decade amid what appears to be a steady stream of controversy.

 Hill is currently working on a new album set to drop this year, but her jail sentence start date has not yet been released.
 There could be a chance the album will be delayed.